NexusAIHybridTeam/Nexus-AI/README.md

 Status: ✅ PASS - System survived full 5-minute chaos test.
 No kill switch activation.
 All failures handled correctly.
 Shows exactly how a Hybrid AI should work.

-Few days iam launching public version same concept as chatgpt, but with improvements, IDE includes also. and other features.
+Few days iam launching public version "chat interface website" same concept as chatgpt and other, but with a new twist, IDE includes also. and other features.

 License
 This documentation is provided for informational purposes only.